 Cover Flaws With Tooth Bonding

 Dental bonding, also known as cosmetic bonding or tooth bonding, involves a composite resin material carefully placed on the surface of your damaged teeth.
 It feels a bit like putty.
 When we put a thin layer on your teeth, it fills in any craters, cracks, or chips.
 It can even be shaped to cover small gaps or make the edges of your teeth straight and even.
-It’s normally painless and more affordable than dental veneers.
+In our Phoenix, AZ office, it’s normally painless and more affordable than dental veneers.

 The Tooth Bonding Process